 In 2016, an NYPD officer marches with his son past Manhattan's St. Patrick's Cathedral in the annual St. Patrick's Day Parade.

 St. Patrick's Day is a national holiday in Ireland.
 That means banks, stores and businesses close for the day.
 The holiday has stronger religious overtones in this strongly Catholic country.

-The US Census says about 32.6 million US residents claimed Irish ancestry in 2017.
-This is more than six times the population of Ireland (5.1 million).
+The US Census says roughly 32.6 million US residents claimed Irish ancestry in 2017.
+This is more than six times the population of Ireland (about 5 million).
 It's more of a secular event and a party in the United States, and plenty of non-Catholics join in.

 The first St. Patrick's Day celebration in the United States was held in Boston in 1737.
 And it's just grown from there.

-And now, let's get to those 15 parades!
+Enough background.
+Let's get to those parades!
 Click the link in each city for details: